stustanet/stustanet-website/content/support/router_instructions.en.md

 ---

 {{% alert %}}
-The general rotuer setup in StuSta changed.
-The information on this page is no longer valid.
-To connet your router again look at [this]({{< ref "armageddon." >}}).
+On 14.
+October of 2013, the Max Bill House was switched from static IPs to DHCP, which resulted in the loss of internet.
+For information on what you need to do to re-establish the connection, see [here]({{< ref "armageddon." >}}).
 {{% /alert %}}

-## General note for self-bought router
+## Which router should I buy?

 In general, every available router should be usable with the right configuration.
+For particularly simple setup, we also sell routers in our [office hours]({{< ref "../officehours." >}}).
+We also offer support for these.

 We unfortunately cannot provide exact instructions, due to the vast amount of models.
 Therefore, this site provides more of a guideline and not step-by-step instructions.